 Federal Rules of Evidence & Comparable State Evidence Rules

-Prepared by Cheryl Nyberg for Peter Nicolas's Evidence class.
-Updated in 2004 with the assistance of Jen Locke.
+Prepared by Cheryl Nyberg for Prof. Peter Nicolas's Evidence class; updated by law librarianship student Jen Locke (2004).

 This section identifies print and online sources of the text of the Federal Rules of Evidence and secondary sources that analyze the rules.